docker/docs/swarm/discovery.md

         swarm join --advertise=<node_ip:2375> zk://<zookeeper_addr1>,<zookeeper_addr2>/<optional path prefix>

-2. Start the Swarm manager on any machine or your laptop.
+2. Start the swarm manager on any machine or your laptop.

     **Etcd**: